SROR19/portfolio/README.md

 8. [Contact Information](#contact-information)

 ## Introduction
-This project represents a collaborative effort between Abdelrahman Ashour and Saher Mohammed to analyze the Financial-Consumer dataset.
+This project represents analyze the Financial-Consumer dataset.
 The aim is to derive insightful analytics and facilitate data-driven decision-making.
 This project is particularly suitable for those interested in data analysis and dashboards using Python and Power BI.

 ## Overview Dashboard
 ![Dashboard](https://github.com/sahermuhamed1/Financial-Consumer-Data/blob/main/Dashboard0.png)